 The CEO might not be a great target, as they are likely busy, but the marketing manager or HR executive assistant might be perfect.

-Gather the names, email addresses, and questions they have asked in online communities or on LinkedIn and toss all this info into a spreadsheet.
+Gather the names, email addresses, and questions they have asked in online communities or on LinkedIn and collate all this information in a spreadsheet.

 Once you have a list of prospects, it is time to rank them.